Link: Apply now for the Marriott Bonvoy Business® American Express® Card

 These free night certificates are an exceptional deal, and one of the main reasons I think this card is worth having.
 Marriott is the world’s largest hotel chain, so regardless of your preferred hotel program, just about everyone may find themselves in a situation where this could come in handy.
 I consistently redeem this certificate at hotels costing $250+ per night, more than double the card’s annual fee.

-Complimentary Marriott Silver Elite Status
+Complimentary Marriott Gold Elite Status

 15 Elite Nights Toward Marriott Status